Dataset Condensation with Distribution Matching: Introduction

 In this paper, we propose a novel training set synthesis technique that combines the advantages of previous coreset and dataset condensation methods while avoiding their limitations.
-Unlike the former and like the latter, our method is not limited to individual samples from the original data and can synthesize training images.
+Unlike the former and like the latter, our method is not limited to individual samples from original dataset and can synthesize training images.
 Like the former and unlike the latter, our method can very efficiently produce a synthetic set and avoid expensive bi-level optimization.
 In particular, we pose this task as a distribution matching problem such that the synthetic data are optimized to match the original data distribution in a family of embedding spaces by using the maximum mean discrepancy~(MMD)~\cite{gretton2012kernel} measurement (see~\Cref{fig:method}).
-Distance between data distributions are commonly used as the criterion for coreset selection~\cite{chen2010super, wolf2011kcenter, wang2015querying, sener2017active}, however, it has not been used to synthesize training data before.
-We show that the family of embedding spaces can efficiently be obtained by sampling randomly initialized deep neural networks.
-Hence, our method is significantly faster (\eg 45$\times$ in CIFAR10 when synthesizing 500 images) than the state-of-the-art \cite{zhao2021DSA} and involves tuning only one hyper-parameter (learning rate for synthetic images), while obtaining comparable or better results.
-Finally, unlike other dataset condensation methods, our training can be independently run for each class in parallel and its computation load can be distributed.
-Thanks to its efficiency, we are the first one to enable dataset condensation on larger settings, \ie synthesizing 1250 images per class for CIFAR10 \cite{krizhevsky2009learning}, and larger dataset, \ie TinyImageNet \cite{le2015tiny}.
-We validate these benefits in two downstream tasks by producing more data-efficient memory for continual learning and generating more representative proxy dataset for accelerating neural architecture search.
+Distance between data distributions is commonly used as the criterion for coreset selection~\cite{chen2010super, farahani2009facility, wang2015querying, sener2017active}, however, it has not been used to synthesize training data before.
+We show that the family of embedding spaces can be efficiently obtained by sampling randomly initialized deep neural networks.
+Hence, our method is significantly faster (\eg 45$\times$ in CIFAR10 when synthesizing 500 images) than the state-of-the-art \cite{zhao2021DSA} and involves tuning only one hyperparameter (learning rate for synthetic images), while obtaining comparable or better results.
+In addition, the training of our method can be independently run for each class in parallel and its computation load can be distributed.
+Finally, our method provides a different training cost/performance tradeoff for large-scale settings.
+In contrast to prior works \cite{wang2018dataset, nguyen2021dataset} that are limited to learning small synthetic sets on small datasets, our method can be successfully applied in more realistic settings, \ie synthesizing 1250 images per class for CIFAR10 \cite{krizhevsky2009learning}, and larger datasets, \ie TinyImageNet \cite{le2015tiny} and ImageNet-1K \cite{deng2009imagenet}.
+We also validate these benefits in two downstream tasks by producing more data-efficient memory for continual learning and generating more representative proxy dataset for accelerating neural architecture search.